Columbia County, Oregon

 Columbia County is one of the 36 counties in the U.S. state of Oregon.
 As of the 2020 census, the population was 52,589.
 The county seat is St. Helens.

 History

 The Chinook and Clatskanie Native American peoples inhabited this region for centuries prior to the arrival of Robert Gray, captain of the ship Columbia Rediviva, in 1792.
 The Lewis and Clark Expedition traveled and camped along the Columbia River shore in the area later known as Columbia County in late 1805 and again on their return journey in early 1806.

 Columbia County was created in 1854 from the northern half of Washington County.
 Milton served as the county seat until 1857 when it was moved to St. Helens.

 Columbia County has been afflicted by numerous flooding disasters, the most recent in December 2007.
 Heavy rains caused the Nehalem River to escape its banks and flood the city of Vernonia and rural areas nearby.
 Columbia County received a presidential disaster declaration for this event.

+In the 1910s the Socialist Party of Oregon won a handful of votes.
+This party was distinct from the better-known SPO which operated throughout the twentieth century.